 The Educational Solar Showroom

 The Del Sol Energy showroom is located in the heart of Brentwood’s Historic Downtown Corridor.
-With door’s open to the public daily, we welcome everyone who is interested in exploring solar or comes in asking questions about solar energy.
+With the door’s open to the public daily, we welcome everyone who is interested in exploring solar or comes in asking questions about solar energy.
 We recognize our educational showroom is a great place to start understanding how solar works and how we can channel the power of the sun in our daily lives.
 But, we are also acutely aware that even in our expansive showroom, we have our limitations.
 And that is why we decided to reach out.

 Brentwood’s Agricultural Roots

-Brentwood, and the East Contra Costa County Delta region, has historically been classified as a Farm and Agricultural community.
+Brentwood and the East Contra Costa County Delta region has historically been classified as a Farm and Agricultural community.
 Looking into our history, farms, ranches and orchards are what covered the land.
 This type of agricultural community is what our current community is built on.
 Even today, local farm stands with freshly picked strawberries, cherries and corn adorn street corners and bring masses of people to town annually.
 Farming is in our roots.
 Yet, as years passed, much of the agricultural land was sold to developers to make room for new families moving into town.
 Yet many families are working hard to preserve the land, the farms, and the agricultural community.
 And they are doing it through education.

 First Generation Farmers

 First Generation Farmers is a local farm that focuses on recruiting, training, inspiring and mentoring the next generation of farmers.
 Their story is powerful, and they are making a big impact in the community at large.
 For more information on their programming, check out their website at firstgenerationfarmers.org.
-We were honored when they were willing to work with us to teach kids about solar in a way that was a bit more tangible than the big, bulky solar panels we install on roof tops.
+We were honored when they were willing to work with us to teach kids about solar in a way that was a bit more tangible than the big, bulky solar panels we install on rooftops.

 Cooking with Sun Power

-This last Tuesday, we packed up our cars and many of our kids and we headed out to First Generation Farmers to learn about cooking with solar power.
+We packed up our cars and many of our kids and we headed out to First Generation Farmers to learn about cooking with solar power.
 Although many of us have worked within the solar industry for years, not one of us knew anything about cooking with solar power or where to even start.
 Luckily, the educators at the farm knew exactly what to do and put our kids to work.
 The kids aged from 2 years old through about 10 years old.
 The process was definitely a bit easier for the 10-year-old than it was for the little kids, but every single kid was entranced with using a weird box that was powered by the sun to cook with.
 Even as adults, we were a bit skeptical.

 Building a Solar Oven